Tsert.Com

 Notification systems usually present their information using text and images.
 The approach we adopted, for our reminder-based notification system, is to develop a complete pictogrammic language, which is able to represent visually, any information that a computer system can generate; and also any information that our content engine[1], can extract from text, transmitted or stored, on a computer.

-The Tsert::OS Reminder©® subsystem's pictogrammic language is called Picto©®[patent pending] .
+The Breeze::OS Reminder©® subsystem's pictogrammic language is called Picto©®[patent pending] .
 It is based on the use of both static and animated images; and does for your desktop what traffic signs do for the road.
 Like all

 pictogram-based languages, combinations of pictograms can convey a given concept; said concepts are extracted by our content engine, which was developed to read text using natural language processing methodologies.
 The extraction of concepts is more difficult with the use of clustering methodologies.